 The Finance Director has authority over and general responsibility for the City's investment program.
-In accordance with Sections 2-227 and 2-438, of the City's Code of Ordinances, the Finance Director has delegated investment program management and operation to the Investment Manager of Budget & Finance's Pensions & Investments Division.
+In accordance with Section 2-227, of the City's Code of Ordinances, the Finance Director has delegated investment program management and operation to the Pension & Investment Officers (PIOs) of the Pensions & Investments Division of the Budget & Finance Department.